edwintye/k8s-local-env/README.md

 ### Installation
 Running the script is as simple as running the bash script `./setup`.
 The aforementioned 3 namespaces &mdash;
 logging, monitoring, and ingress &mdash; will be created if they don't exists already.
+Try `./setup -h` to get some help, but you probably won't find it very useful as it currently stands.

 ![Setup interrobang](https://github.com/edwintye/k8s-local-env/blob/master/pics/setup.png)